 When each of the individual teams work “in their own way” there is an imminent risk that the number of objectives will proliferate.
 And if they are not connected to the organization’s overall aim, the number of parallel objectives in your organization can multiply rapidly.
 The focus on business planning disappears and there is no clear break-down of goals.
 This makes it difficult to create a sense of unity in the organization, and it becomes problematic to establish shared planning objectives among employees because they are working toward their own objectives instead.

 The benefits of having one system rather than several

-Since the planning process is carried out in different ways and in different templates throughout your organization, this means that consolidating planning and documentation is very time-consuming.
+Since the planning process is carried out in different ways and in different templates throughout your organization means that consolidating planning and documentation is very time-consuming.
 Perhaps you’ve come across this yourself?
 As a result it’s more difficult to allocate responsibilities to individual employees.

 How Aleris took control of its business planning

 In other words, business planning in practice is easier said than done.
-But before we move on, let’s summarize some of the most common mistakes.
+But before we move on, let’s summarise some of the most common mistakes.